ldionne/dyno/README.md

 };
 ```

+> Note: You could technically use `dyno::poly` directly in your interfaces.
+> However, it is much more convenient to use a wrapper with real methods
+> than `dyno::poly`, and so writing a wrapper is recommended.

 Let's break this down.
 First, we define a member `poly_` that is a polymorphic
 container for anything that models the `Drawable` concept: